AlfonsoRodr/CalculatorParserTDD/README.md

 <br>

 > [!IMPORTANT]
-> To carry out the refactoring process, we applied the `Rule of Three`, a common best practice in software development.
+> To carry out the refactoring process, we applied the `Rule of Three`.
 This principle suggests that code duplication should only be refactored once it appears at least three times, ensuring that abstractions are introduced only when they are truly justified.

 <br>